 This is the first article in the series

-I keep trying to think about something big and interesting to write about.
-But that is just not working.
-All my time is spent trying to think of the blockbuster idea; which just gets in the way of actually writing.
-So lets start with the small things.
-If I can get into the habit of writing something a couple of times a week.
-Then maybe we can work up to interesting stuff.
+I keep trying to think of something big and interesting to write about, but that is just not working.
+All my time is spent trying to think of a blockbuster idea, which just gets in the way of writing.
+So, let's start with the small things.
+If I can get into the habit of writing something a couple of times a week, maybe we can work up to interesting stuff.

 I am going to assume two things.